Supervising Dynamically

 Syllabus Sessions:

-Session 1 – Course Orientation and Overview
+Session 1 – Introduction and Orientation

 In this session learners orient to the course.
 We introduce some fundamental properties of the behavior of language, introduce and begin to apply ACT processes.
 Learners begin practicing the first fundamental communication skill: reading the feedback people give during communication exchanges.